h4o-archive/paramanage/CONVENTION.md

 * ALWAYS use "as const"

+# Generic Type

+* not use Readonly explicitly

 ####### WHEN TO EXTRACT FUNCTION ?
-when the parameter passed in is needed for both this function and the extracting function. if the parameter passed is required only by the extracting function, that function should be a local function
+when the parameter passed in is needed for both this function and the extracting function. if the parameter passed is required only by the extracting function, should you DependencyInjection